AADARSH-7625/AADARSH-7625/README.md

 <h2>🎨 About Me</h2>

+🚀 Currently Working On:

-**🚀 Currently Working On:** ShoeCraze – a modern e-commerce platform dedicated to shoe lovers.
+**ShoeCraze 👟** – a modern e-commerce platform dedicated to shoe lovers, featuring stylish design and interactive shopping functionalities.

+**Ticket Booking Website 🎟️** – a dynamic platform for booking flights, trains, and hotels, offering a secure login system, real-time booking updates, and a responsive user interface.

 **🌱 Learning More About:** AI integration for web projects and UI/UX trends to enhance user experience.